apache/spark/docs/sql-programming-guide.md

 <div data-lang="python"  markdown="1">

-All data types of Spark SQL are located in the package of `pyspark.sql`.
+All data types of Spark SQL are located in the package of `pyspark.sql.types`.
 You can access them by doing
 {% highlight python %}
-from pyspark.sql import *
+from pyspark.sql.types import *
 {% endhighlight %}

 <table class="table">